-73. The Applicants are seeking enhanced powers for the proposed Monitor in order to allow the Monitor to carry out many of the functions, duties and powers that would normally be carried out by the director of Spicelo, or a Receiver appointed over Spicelo, to ensure an orderly and efficient liquidation of Spicelo's assets (or so much thereof as may be necessary) to pay the Lenders their outstanding indebtedness in full.
+15. With the conclusion of the SISP approaching, it appears likely that a shortfall owing to the Lenders will still exist after the SISP proceeds are paid to the Lenders under their security.
+For this reason, the Applicants are seeking enhanced powers for the Monitor in order to allow the Monitor to carry out many of the functions, duties and powers that would normally be carried out by the director of Spicelo, or a Receiver appointed over Spicelo, to ensure an orderly and efficient liquidation of Spicelo's assets (or so much thereof as may be necessary) to pay the Lenders their outstanding indebtedness in full.

-74. Additionally, after reviewing the Final Bids, it appears likely that a shortfall owing to the Lenders will still exist after the SISP proceeds are paid to the Lenders under their security.
-For this reason, Spicelo is proposing that the Monitor, as Court officer, be granted enhanced powers to convert the Greenfire Shares into New Greenfire Shares and subsequently market and sell the New Greenfire Shares as necessary to ensure that the Lenders'

-indebtedness is repaid in full pursuant to their security under the Spicelo Securities Pledge Agreement.
+16. Specifically, Spicelo is proposing that the Monitor, as court officer, be granted enhanced powers to convert Spicelo's common shares held in the capital of Greenfire Resources Inc. (the "Greenfire Shares") into the common shares of the newly combined company, Greenfire Resources Ltd. ("New Greenfire") and subsequently market and sell the New Greenfire shares as necessary to ensure that the Lenders' indebtedness is repaid in full pursuant to their security under the Limited Recourse Guarantee and Securities Pledge Agreement dated July 21, 2022.

-75. It is clear that this Court has the jurisdiction to expand the powers of a monitor beyond what has been explicitly provided for in Section 23 of the CCAA and the standard model orders.
+17. It is clear that this Court has the jurisdiction to expand the powers of a monitor beyond what has been explicitly provided for in Section 23 of the CCAA and the standard model orders.

-76. Indeed, in recent years, courts have routinely granted the monitor expanded powers where it has been appropriate in the circumstances.
+18. Indeed, in recent years, courts have routinely granted the monitor expanded powers where it has been appropriate in the circumstances.